Flupirtine: Side effects

-Abuse and dependence

-Although some studies have reported flupirtine has no addictive properties, there was suggestion that it may possess some abuse potential and liability.
-There were at least two registered cases of flupirtine abuse.
-Drug tolerance does not develop in most cases, but has individually occurred.

-Mechanism of action

-Flupirtine is a selective neuronal potassium channel opener that also has indirect NMDA receptor antagonist and GABAA receptor modulatory properties.
+Pharmacology

+Pharmacodynamics

+Flupirtine is a selective neuronal KCNQ (K_{v}7) potassium channel opener.
+This action is thought to be primarily responsible for its effects.
+The drug may also act as a GABA_{A} receptor positive allosteric modulator and this action may be involved in its muscle relaxant effects.
+The drug was long thought to act as an NMDA receptor antagonist, but it does not directly interact with NMDA receptors.
+Instead, it has been elucidated that flupirtine indirectly inhibits NMDA receptors by opening KCNQ potassium channels.
+As such, the drug has since been described as an indirect or "functional" NMDA receptor antagonist.
+Flupirtine was the first KCNQ potassium channel opener to be introduced for medical use.

+Chemistry

+Analogues

+Retigabine is a bioisostere of flupirtine in which the pyridine ring has been replaced with a phenyl ring.
+Azetukalner (encukalner), pynegabine, and fluoxakalner are also analogues of flupirtine and retigabine.

 History

 Flupirtine was discovered and developed between the 1970s and the 1990s by Chemiewerk Homburg in Frankfurt am Main, Germany, which became Degussa Pharma Group and then through mergers, ASTA Pharma and Asta Medica.
-Retigabine, in which the pyridine group in flupirtine is replaced with a phenyl group, was discovered as part of the same program and has a similar mechanism of action.

-It was approved for the treatment of pain in 1984 in Europe under the brand name Katadolon.
+Retigabine, a bioisostere of flupirtine, was discovered as part of the same program and has a similar mechanism of action.
+Flupirtine was approved for the treatment of pain in 1984 in Europe under the brand name Katadolon.

 As of 2013 it was used in 11 member countries: Bulgaria, Estonia, Germany, Hungary, Italy, Latvia, Lithuania, Poland, Portugal, Romania and Slovak Republic.
 Many generics entered the European market around 2011.

 It was never introduced to the United States market for any indication but in 2008, Adeona Pharmaceuticals, Inc. (now called Synthetic Biologics, Inc.) obtained an option to license issued and patent pending applications relating to flupirtine's use in the treatment of ophthalmic indications, particularly retinitis pigmentosa.

-In 2010 retigabine was approved by the FDA as an anticonvulsant for the treatment of refractory partial-onset seizures in treatment-experienced patients.

 As of 2016 it is marketed under many brand names, including Efiret, Flupigil, Flupirtin, Flupirtina, Flupirtine, Flupizen, Fluproxy, Katadolon, Metanor, Trancolong, and Zentiva.